DQ-Bao/eLearning/README.md

 ## How to build and run
 ### For Windows:
 - Install and configure Tomcat 10.1, Apache Maven 3.9.6 in your local machine.
-- Add the %CATALINA_HOME%, %JDK_HOME%, %JRE_HOME% to your environment variables, and the %MAVEN_HOME%/bin to your environment path variables.
+- Add the %CATALINA_HOME%, %JAVA_HOME%, %JRE_HOME% to your environment variables, and the %MAVEN_HOME%/bin to your environment path variables.
 - Run the `run.bat` file in the project directory.